MileHacker Logo

 Phrases

-Learning a few basic Mandarin phrases to a large extent aids in daily interactions and cultural exchange.
+Learning a few basic Mandarin phrases significantly aids in daily interactions and cross-cultural interaction.

 Important Phrases